The Orasi Story

 In 1991 I went to Knowledgeware, where Mark Lewis joined me and our team scored the largest deal in the firm’s history.
 While there, we met and started working with several talented IT pros who were later involved with Orasi’s founding and success.
 Orasi’s future AVP of Operations Gary Janos and AVP of Emerging Technology Joe Schulz both worked there, as did future (now retired) Orasi Senior Director of Software Services Development Larry Boldt.

 More than coworkers, we all became friends.
 After the company experienced a downturn, Joe, Larry, Mark and I left in 1994 to form a new company, Technology Builders, Inc. (TBI) along with future Orasi CTO Jim Azar.
-Karl Rubin, future Orasi SVP of Operations, joined TBI in September 1997 to add depth to our management team.
+Karl Rubin, future Orasi COO, joined TBI in September 1997 to add depth to our management team.

 TBI initially partnered with firms to resell their software, but we saw a market to create add-on development and testing solutions.
 Our efforts resulted in CaliberRM, a software requirements management tool that became one of our most lasting achievements at TBI.
 It and other achievements fueled the growth of the firm, which eventually consisted of a sizeable team – many of whom would later join us at Orasi.